rrthomas/nancy/README.md

 tree”, and all paths are relative to it.

-Next, Nancy traverses the input tree, or the tree given by the `--path` argument, if any, which is either a relative path denoting a subtree of the input tree, or an absolute path.
+Next, Nancy traverses the input tree, or the tree given by the `--path` argument, if any, which is a relative path denoting a subtree of the input tree.

 As a special case, if the input path is a single file, and no `--path` argument is given, then Nancy acts as if the input path were the current